Can we reverse a linked list in less than O(n)?

-It doesn’t look possible to reverse a simple singly linked list.
+It doesn’t look possible to reverse a simple singly linked list in less than O(n).
 A simple singly linked list can only be reversed in O(n) time using recursive and iterative methods.

 This article is contributed by Abhishek.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important DSA concepts with the DSA Self Paced Course at a student-friendly price and become industry ready.
 To complete your preparation from learning a language to DS Algo and many more, please refer Complete Interview Preparation Course.